 STEP teacher candidates interested in Bilingual Education may also earn a Bilingual Authorization.
 Bilingual authorization candidates must demonstrate speaking, reading, listening and writing proficiency in Spanish.
 Frequently students have a Spanish major or minor, were raised in a multilingual community or have had significant other experiences with the language (i.e. study abroad, Peace Corps).
-Please contact Ira Lit for more information.
+Please contact Mari Montoy-Wilson for more information.

-In order to be recommended for the California preliminary multiple subject teaching credential, candidates must meet all of the requirements listed below, in addition to successful completion of all STEP requirements:
+In order to be recommended for the California preliminary multiple subject teaching credential, candidates must meet all of the requirements listed below, in addition to successful completion of all STEP requirements.
+STEP follows the guidelines established by the Commission on Teacher Credentialing (CCTC) in order for teacher candidates to be recommended for the preliminary multiple subject teaching credential upon completion of the program.
+We will communicate updates on state guidelines and expectations to STEP candidates throughout the year.